-Arthritis Assist is a one-to-one telephone based peer-support program available to any Queenslander living with arthritis.
+Arthritis Assist is a telephone based peer-support service for all Queenslanders who live with arthritis.

-Arthritis Assist Peer-Mentors are volunteers with their own experience of living with arthritis.
-They can:
+Arthritis Assist Peer-Mentors are volunteers who also live with arthritis.
+They:

-Peer-Mentors provide support and suggestions based on their experience, but do not replace professional care.
-If you are seeking medical, or
+Arthritis Assist volunteers offer support and suggestions based on their experience.
+But, they do not replace professional care.
+If you are

-individual health advice, speak with your healthcare team.
+seeking medical, or individual health advice, ensure you speak with your healthcare team.

 If you're interested in becoming a volunteer Peer-Mentor, we'd love to hear from you!